joshuacookdev/joshuacookdev/README.md

   * .NET application development (C#/F#),
   * automated testing in .NET,
   * project management (Scrum and Kanban are my jams),
-  * working in the space and defense industry,
+  * working in the aerospace and defense industry,
   * TypeScript,
   * podcast recommendations,
-  * fun recipes
+  * fun recipes (I throw down on Mexican, Greek, and Indian cuisine)

 </details>

 I'm currently working to improve my CI/CD skills, as well as (slowly) chipping away at the backlog of personal projects I entertain.
 Along with C#/F#/TS, I like to dabble in Python (and Matlab, when time allows it).

-My work utilizes ~~the Atlassian suite~~ _Azure DevOps now_, so I may not be super responsive if you try to interact with me here.
-If you need my attention, my [Twitter](https://twitter.com/_jdcook3) is the best way to reach me online.
+My work utilizes non-GitHub resources, so I may not be super responsive if you try to interact with me here.
+If you need my attention, my [Twitter](https://twitter.com/_jdcook3) is the best way to reach me online (or find me in one of many programming discord servers).

 <details>
   <summary><strong>A little more about me:</strong></summary>

-  * Preferred (pro)nouns: Joshua/he/him/"hey you"/Cook
+  * Preferred (pro)nouns: he/him/"hey you"
+  * Married
+  * Puppy Dad
   * Avid tutorial taker
+  * Semi-amateur chef
   * Live for music, both listening and making
-  * Married
-  * Puppy dad
   * Conservationist
-  * Fly fisherman
+  * Wants to make the world a better place

   ---